 The velcro is incredibly tight and secure, and your lock won’t wiggle around if you do it properly.
 This system works well with extra heavy u-locks.

 The downside of this u-lock mount is that it takes a relatively long time to attach and remove the u-lock.
 You have to undo all three velcro spots to get the lock off and on.
 Obviously this doesn’t take forever, but if you’re getting on and off your bike a lot it can be a bit tiresome!
-Buy this U-lock mount system on Amazon.
+Check out the latest price for this U-lock mount system on Amazon.

 Where are the best places to attach my U-lock bike mount?